Basis of Award

 MFA: Jenna Dietzer

 The Director of Graduate Studies oversees the process.
 Each essay undergoes a "blind submission" and is read by two professors acquainted with the subject.
-If there is a split decision a third reader evaluates the essay.
-The foremost essays will then be read by the faculty members of the Graduate Studies Committee.
-They will select the winner.
 The winner will be awarded $200.

-The English Department is accepting nominations for the Outstanding Graduate Teaching Assistant Award.
-These nominations with supporting documentation are due to the Director of Composition, no later than one week prior to the College deadline.
-This year, the College deadline is January 27, 2012; therefore, the English department deadline is January 19, 2012.
+The English department is accepting nominations for the Outstanding Graduate Teaching Assistant Award.
+These nominations with supporting documentation are due to the Director of College Writing prior to the College deadline.
+This year, the College deadline is January 24, 2014; therefore, the English department deadline is Tuesday, January 14, 2014 at 5:00 PM.
+Please note that portfolios should now be submitted electronically to email@example.com

 Faculty members, students, staff, and alumni can make nominations.
-The Composition Committee will select a recipient for this Award.
-The recipient will receive $200.
+The College Writing Committee will select a recipient for this Award.
+The recipient will receive $200.00.

-The teaching portfolio must be prepared by the nominee and is evaluated by the Composition Committee.
+The teaching portfolio must be prepared by the nominee and is evaluated by the College Writing Committee (faculty committee members for 2013-2014 are Risa Applegarth, Maria Sanchez, Jennifer Whitaker, Dana Gierdowski, and Nancy Myers).